skip to content

 • Legal Information and Advice

-Students selected to undertake a PLT Placement with the Legal Services Commission will be responsbile for ensuring all necessary documentation from their GDLP provider is recieved and completed in order to commence their placement.
+Students selected to undertake a PLT Placement with Legal Services will be responsbile for ensuring all necessary documentation from their GDLP provider is received and completed in order to commence and finalise their placement.

 Dates